Looking for sensory-friendly places to visit in Brisbane? We’ve listed plenty of fun and sensory-sensitive places in this article!

 Nature experiences

 If animals aren’t exactly your child’s forte, a visit to one of Brisbane’s Discovery Centres offers a tactile and sensory educational experience.
-Downfall Creek Bushland Centre offers a Mountains to Mangroves Sensory trail with information boards inviting your child to touch, listen, and smell along the way.
+Downfall Creek Bushland Centre offers a Mountains to Mangroves Senses Trail with information boards inviting your child to touch, listen, and smell along the way.
 The trail is wheelchair accessible, with continuous handrails and interpretive signs that include braille and raised text.
 It’s the perfect way to get out with friends and family, whilst making it a fun and inclusive experience for your child.

 Art play dates